Kathleen King

 A.L.
 Kathleen King (1893–1978) was an Irish botanist and one of Ireland's leading field bryologists.

 Life

 King was born Anastasia Lelia Catherine Murphy in Dublin on 5 July 1893, the daughter of Lawrence and Bridget Murphy (née Monaghan).
 Her father had a drapery business in Lower Baggot Street, with the family living in Upper Merrion Street.
 King attended Loreto College, St Stephens Green where she had a particular interest in music and drama, playing the cello.
 She went on to a Berlin finishing school, where she learnt German.
 Upon returning to Dublin, she acted for a short period in the Abbey Theatre.
 In 1918 she married Edward Thomas King, a dispensary doctor.
 Edward died in 1933, leaving Kathleen to raise four sons.
-King died on 28 March 1978, in her home in Mount Merrion, Co.
-Dublin.
+King died on 28 March 1978, in her home in Mount Merrion, County Dublin.